ceasernzuki/ClockApp/README.md

-# ClockApp
+# Clock
- This is an app that displays the current hour, date and time.
+ This is a clock software for tracking the accurate hour, date and time.